doc-bok/Butterflies/README.md

 ## Changelog

+### [0.6.5] 2023-09-13
+ - Fixed mangrove and cherry leaf blocks not spawning caterpillars.

 ### [0.6.4] 2023-09-09
  - Fixed immortal butterflies being spawned if a bottled butterfly is destroyed by lava.

 ### [0.6.3] 2023-09-09
  - Added multiple textures for bottled butterflies.